Souvikdas040/contact-form/README.md

     git clone (https://github.com/Souvikdas040/contact-form.git)

-2. Navigate to the project directory: cd ResponsiveContactPage
+2. Navigate to the project directory: cd contact-form

-3. Open the index.php file in your preferred code editor and customize the form fields, styling, and other elements as needed.
+4. Open the index.php file in your preferred code editor and customize the form fields, styling, and other elements as needed.

 Usage
 -----